bauer1331/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > xargs turns the output of a command into the input for a second command, or where you would use a pipe to have multiple commands
+> > xargs turns the output of a command into the input for a second command, or where you would use a pipe to have multiple commands.
+find . | xargs cksum | sort
+This creates a list of sorted check sums of the working directory.